Archivo de Indias

 Patio del León

 From the ticket office inside the Puerta del León (Lion Gate) you emerge into the Patio del León (Lion Patio), which was the garrison yard of the original Al-Muwarak palace.
-Just off here is the Sala de la Justicia (Hall of Justice), with beautiful Mudéjar plaster work and an artesonado (ceiling of interlaced beams with decorative insertions).
-This room was built in the 1340s by Christian King Alfonso XI, who disported here with one of his mistresses, Leonor de Guzmán, reputedly the most beautiful woman in Spain.
-It leads on to the pretty Patio del Yeso , which is part of the 12th-century Almohad palace reconstructed in the 19th century.
+Just off here is the Sala de la Justicia (Hall of Justice), with beautiful Mudéjar plasterwork and an artesonado (ceiling of interlaced beams with decorative insertions).
+This room was built in the 1340s by Christian king Alfonso XI, who disported here with one of his mistresses, Leonor de Guzmán, reputedly the most beautiful woman in Spain.
+It leads to the pretty Patio del Yeso , part of the 12th-century Almohad palace reconstructed in the 19th century.

 Patio de la Montería

 The rooms on the western side of this patio were part of the Casa de la Contratación (Contracting House), founded by the Catholic Monarchs in 1503 to control trade with Spain’s American colonies.
 The Salón del Almirante (Admiral’s Hall) houses 19th- and 20th-century paintings showing historical events and personages associated with Seville.
 The room off its northern end has an international collection of beautiful, elaborate fans.
-The Sala de Audiencias (Audience Hall) is hung with tapestry representations of the shields of Spanish admirals and Alejo Fernández’ 1530s painting Virgen de los Mareantes (Virgin of the Sailors), the earliest known painting about the discovery of the Americas.
+The Sala de Audiencias (Audience Hall) is hung with tapestry representations of the shields of Spanish admirals and Alejo Fernández’ landmark 1530s painting Virgen de los mareantes (Virgin of the Navigators).

 Cuarto Real Alto